-Hadrian's Wall Walk takes you through two English counties famous for their local produce and gastronomy, so you will not be stuck for somewhere to eat and drink.
+Hadrian's Wall Walk and the Hadrian's Cycleway take you through two English counties famous for their local produce and gastronomy, so you will not be stuck for somewhere to eat and drink.
 In this guide, we will give you an overview of things to look out for and some guidance on where to eat when you are on the route.

 The first half of the Hadrian's Wall Path is in Northumberland, famous for a few must-munch delicacies.
 Northumberland knows how to do meat!
 Its farms are famed for traditionally reared sheep and cows and with the combination of what they eat and how they are treated, this is some of the most delicious meat you will find.
 Also, with over 100 miles of coast, the seafood in Northumberland is pretty special too.
 The Craster Kipper, a smoked fish, is incredible and if you see it offered for breakfast, jump at the chance.
 Away from savouries, there are the famous singin' hingies.
 These are flatter, tastier scones, which are incredibly moreish.
 To accompany these, you could sample some Earl Grey tea, famously first blended in Northumberland.